Is diffusing essential oils safe for pets?

 As you know animals can sense more smells than us as their noses are very sensitive.
 This means they feel the intense effect from essential oils too.
 Essential oils can be used in a variety of ways.
 They can be either directly applied on the skin or used with aroma diffusers.

-Aroma diffusion systems are probably one of the best ways to get all of the great therapeutic benefits of natural essential oils.
+HVAC scent systems using cold air diffuser are probably one of the best ways to get all of the great therapeutic benefits of natural essential oils.
 Their aroma delivery technology is safe and advanced which guarantees an effective scent diffusion at any type of place.